Make-School-Courses/DevOps-Security/08-Lesson08/xss.md

   - Use the resources to read more about CORS and how to enable it in client/server
   - Read about other similar vulnerabilities in OWASP

+## Stretch Challenge
+  - Use the app provided to explore an XSS and then patch it (see notes in app on how to explore).

 ## Resources
   - https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)
   - https://www.veracode.com/security/xss